Examples of Assets in Accounting

 - Patents: They are the inventions which the company make and since they have invested heavily to bring out something new and hence no other company can use it without the inventor’s permission over a specific period of time (generally 20 years).
 For example, various technological innovations done by companies like Apple, Google, Motorola are held as patents in their books and cannot be copied by their competitors for a certain period of time and the only way to use it is to take permission from the inventor and pay a royalty over its usage.

 - Copyrights: They also the creation of certain items like songs, movies, photographs which only be used by other people after taking permission from its creator.
-For example one of the companies by the name “Getty Images” is in the business of purchasing photographs and videos from the photographers and then selling it to a wide variety of audience at a very nominal fee as compared to what they have paid to the original photographer.
+For example one of the companies by the name “Getty Images” is in the business of purchasing photographs and videos from the photographers and then selling it to a wide variety of audiences at a very nominal fee as compared to what they have paid to the original photographer.

 So these are some of the intellectual properties that the businesses can own.
 We cannot see them physically but can rather feel their impact in our lives.